anton-abrm/pass-gate/README.md

 Handling dozens of secrets in a secure and convenient way may represent quite a challenge nowadays.
 This application is another approach to ease this difficulty while pursuing strong cryptographical standards.
-The design goal of this utility is to provide a set of common operations that can be combined together to get the result.
+The design goal of this utility is to provide a set of common operations that can be combined to get the desired result.

 ## Features